Graduate Health

 A small number of nursing clinical rotations may also be available through Gove District Hospital and Community Health Centres.

-These placements provide Allied Health students with a wide range of unique learning experiences and increase their knowledge of healthcare in the Territory, including tropical diseases, telehealth and Aboriginal health.
+Allied health placements provide allied health students with a wide range of unique learning experiences and increase their knowledge of healthcare in the Territory, including tropical diseases, telehealth and Aboriginal health.
 Many students who undertake a placement in the Territory become long-term employees.

 Aboriginal employees bring diverse skills, knowledge and experience that enriches services to Territorians.